gracelang/language/website/GraceModules/random.md

 ```
     between0And1 -> Number
-    // A pseudo-random number in the interval [0..1)
+    // returns a pseudo-random number in the interval [0..1)

     between (m: Number) and (n: Number) -> Number
-    // A pseudo-random number in the interval [m..n)
+    // returns a pseudo-random number in the interval [m..n)

     integerIn (m: Number) to (n: Number) -> Number
-    // A pseudo-random integer in the interval [m..n]
+    // returns a pseudo-random integer in the interval [m..n]
 ```